Black Female Voices: Who is Listening - A public dialogue between bell hooks + Melissa Harris-Perry

 - Event Type

-Anthropology, Economics, Global Studies and Migration, History, Humanities, Non-Profits, New York City, Philosophy, Social Sciences, Storytelling and Communication, Social Justice, Gender, Education, Schools and Universities, Religion and Spirituality
+Anthropology, Economics, Global Studies and Migration, History, Humanities, Non-Profits, New York City, Philosophy, Social Sciences, Storytelling and Communication, Social Justice, Gender and Sexuality, Education, Schools and Universities, Religion and Spirituality

 Open to the public; admission free.
 Seating is first-come, first-served.